 I thought, oh my God, how will I complete this successfully when I’ve never even flown before.
-Furthermore, where was I connecting to and from.
-Oh my God, I am travelling alone as well.
-I didn’t have a clue if I could get through this, but decided to continue.
-However though, all of a sudden, fortune smiled on me.
+Furthermore, where was I connecting to and from?
+Oh my God, I am traveling alone as well.
+I didn’t have a clue if I could get through this but decided to continue.
+However, though, all of a sudden, fortune smiled on me.

 The lady took me to the coffee shop at the airport in Cairo and bought me a cup of coffee.
 We waited 5 hours for our connecting flight to Budapest.
 I asked her if she had come to work as well.
 She said that she was meeting her boyfriend in Finland and that she often did this trip.